Michael-Jalloh/SyncDeck/readme.md

 1.7
 ----
-- Change from scp ot rsync
+- Change from scp to rsync
 - Added Debug for